 Once you’ve been pierced, the studio should give you a sheet with proper aftercare practices and recommended products.
 A good studio will also provide free consultation while your piercing is healing.
 As your piercing heals, you might want to change to a smaller jewelry piece after the swelling has gone down.
 Most piercing studios will offer this for free, not including the cost of the new jewelry.

-The piercing studio should also be willing (and want to) confirm that the piercing is fully healed.
+The piercing studio should also be willing to (and want to) confirm that the piercing is fully healed.
 (Remember when we talked about how the piercing studios should have fully healed versions of their work on their social media pages?
 This is how they get them.)
 Often, piercings appear healed before they’ve fully completed healing internally, but your piercer will be able to take a look and give you the thumbs-up before you change your jewelry on your own or stop aftercare practices.

 The recipe for a perfect piercing is choosing a proper piercer and conducting proper aftercare.
 Make sure that the piercing studio that you choose follows the above guidelines, and as long as you stick to a daily cleansing regimen, there’s no reason why you won’t have the piercing you’ve always dreamed about.